canonical/jaas-documentation/explanation/jaas_security_scope.rst

 authentication on behalf of JAAS using OAuth 2.0 and OIDC.
 For authorisation, JAAS provides this by means of tags and ReBAC (Relation-Based Access Control).

-See the following pages for more details on how JAAS provides :doc:`authentication <./authentication>` and authorization.
+See the following pages for more details on how JAAS provides :doc:`authentication <./authentication>` and authorisation.

 Auditing and logging
 --------------------